Gestational Diabetes Easter

 Roast lamb cries out for mint sauce, but unfortunately, the mint sauce contains refined sugar and so will add to the meal’s carb amount.
 If you want a fresh mint sauce that won’t spike blood sugar levels, you can make one very easily at home yourself…

 Not a fan of lamb, how about chicken or beef?

 With Middle Eastern spices and herbs, this warming spiced cauliflower roast would make for a great vegetarian centrepiece for the Easter table *omit the pomegranate molasses to make it GD-friendly.

 Replace the butter with coconut oil, leave the feta dressing and the spiced cauliflower roast is also suitable as a vegan GD dish.

 It’s another great recipe shared by Sophie Godwin, on BBC Good Food

 Roasted butternut squash and crushed pistachios

 A delicious vegetarian dish or a side dish to accompany your lamb is this roasted butternut squash.
 Adding the pistachios adds protein and good natural fats to the dish.

 Take a look at the recipe shared by Katy Gilhooly, on BBC Good Food

-These little hassleback potatoes from Helen on Scrummy Lane would make for a lovely change from the norm which will compliment the lamb and butternut squash dishes.
+These little Hasselback potatoes make for a lovely change from the norm which will complement the lamb and butternut squash dishes.
 The fact that it also has added cheese, is never going to be a bad thing in a GD meal!